 Agarose is isolated from the seaweed genera Gelidium and Gracilaria.
 It’s mixed with a buffer and heated in a microwave, then left to cool down before pouring in the cast.
 A comb is added at a specific site to form the wells required for sample upload.
 Then gel is left to solidify.

 The concentration of gel = weight of agarose/volume of buffer (g/ml).
-For a standard agarose gel electrophoresis, 0.8% gel gives good separation of large 5–10kb DNA fragments, while 2% gel gives good resolution for small 0.2-1 Kb DNA fragments.
+For a standard agarose gel electrophoresis procedure, 0.8% gel gives good separation of large 5–10kb DNA fragments, while 2% gel gives good resolution for small 0.2-1 Kb DNA fragments.

 During gelation, agarose polymers associate non-covalently and form a network whose pore sizes determine a gel's molecular sieving properties.